replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Known Issue {#known-issues-1-91-2}

-There is a known issue in the app manager v1.91.2 that causes airgap uploads to fail when there are required configuration items that do not have default values specified.
-To work around this issue it is recommended to continue using app manager v1.91.1.
+There is a known issue in the app manager v1.91.2 that causes air gap uploads to fail when there are configuration items with the `required` property set to `true` and no default value specified.

+To avoid this known issue, Replicated recommends that you do not upgrade to v1.91.2.
+To work around this issue in v1.92.2, ensure that all required configuration items in the Config custom resource have a default value.
+For more information about adding default values to configuration items, see [`default` and `value`](/reference/custom-resource-config#default-and-value) in _Config_.

 ## 1.91.1